Help! My houseplant has mealybugs! What should I do!?

 Exterminating female mealybugs is a tricky and tedious process, especially when dealing with a large pest infestation.
 It’s a good idea to move fast after noticing the presence of mealybugs on your indoor plants.
 Heavy infestations of mealybugs on houseplants are notoriously difficult to treat.

 Mealybugs are just one reason when you bring any new plant into your home that you carefully inspect it for pests and keep it away from your other plant babies for 2 weeks.
-I always spray mine down with insecticidal soap or neem oil regardless if I see any pests just in case.
+I always spray mine down with insecticidal soap regardless of whether I see any pests just in case.

 Why do plants attract mealybugs?